bqworks/accordion-slider-jquery/docs/api.md

 })
 ```

-As you can notice, the callback functions have an "event" parameter, which contains some information about that event.
+As you can notice, the callback functions have an "event" parameter which contains some information about that event.

 The list of available events: